 I really admire how Alan Moore is constantly breaking apart the structure of comics and pushing the limits of what this art form is capable of.
 I’ve tried a few different formal experiments in Knock Knock, like Survival (illustrated by Nate Bennett) which consists of three one-page splash pages.

+Do you have a favourite piece of horror media?
 I’m a huge fan of horror films.
 The original Halloween scared the crap out of me and is still one of my favourite movies of all time.
 I love George A Romero’s original Dead trilogy, especially Dawn of the Dead.
 The idea that you can use an over-the-top horror film to comment on society was revelatory.

 Do you have any projects coming up?